CLSherrod/clsherrod.github.io/_posts/2024-03-01-book-publishing.md

 Begin promoting your book at least three years before it hits the shelves.
 Build your reputation, connect with your audience, and get people excited while you write your book.

-### 3. Invest in Editorial Excellence
+### 3. Invest in Editing

 Engage a skilled editor, not merely for typos but to transform your narrative into a compelling read.
 The editorial process should be valued and prioritized.
 AI is helpful with this step now.
 Use AI as a writing companion and editor.
+You can talk to an AI like a real person and get amazing honest feedback.

-### 4. Beyond the Book: Non-Fiction as a Souvenir
+### 4. Share Generously

-View a non-fiction book as a vessel for ideas rather than a repository.
-Share ideas generously; the more you give, the wider they’ll spread.
+Think of your book as a platform for your ideas, not just a product to sell.
+The more you give, the more you’ll get back.

-### 5. Targeted Marketing: Quality Over Quantity
+### 5. Focus Your Marketing

-Avoid the futile attempt to cater to everyone.
-Focus on a niche where you possess permission, credibility, and your book is indispensable.
+Don’t try to appeal to everyone.
+Find your niche and own it.

-### 6. Publicity Predicament: Micromarkets Over Oprah
+### 6. Forget Mainstream Media

+Instead of chasing big publicity, focus on reaching your target audience directly.

 Resist the allure of hiring a publicist for mainstream media.
-Concentrate on micromarkets tailored to your audience’s specific interests.

-### 7. Publishing Dilemma: Real vs. Efficient
+### 7. Consider Self-Publishing

-Consider the trade-offs before investing substantial time in pleasing traditional publishers.
-Efficient self-publishing might be the key getting it out their quickly.
+Traditional publishing isn’t the only route.
+Self-publishing can be way faster and more efficient.

 ### 8. Judge the Book by its Cover